What are swirl marks?

-A proper wash routine will cleanse as much of the debris from the paint FIRST using products are applied to soften and dissolve dirt before a contact wash.
-Microfibre or Lambswool wash mitts are great as the long strands pull the dirt up and away from the paint rather than spreading it around like an artificial sponge would.
-Regular maintenance of your wash mitt is also just as crucial, put through a machine wash to ensure that any previously “captured” dirt is removed and will not be re-introduced to your paint at a later time.
-When washing, use detergent ONLY, do not use fabric softener as this clogs the fibres of the wash mitt and prevent them from pulling particulates away from the paint.
+Once the pre-wash is compete, you can move onto a contact wash.
+Microfibre or Lambswool wash mitts are great.
+The long strands pull the dirt up and away from the paint rather than rubbing it.
+Regular maintenance of your wash mitt is also just as crucial.
+Put them through a machine wash to ensure that any previously captured dirt is removed.
+When washing, use detergent ONLY.
+Fabric softener will clogs the fibres of the wash mitt and prevent it from pulling particulates away from the paint.

 Another important factor is protection.
 Sealants, waxes and ceramic coatings.
 These products add a layer of protection to your paint.
 Sealants and waxes have a shorter life, but are often cheaper to buy.
 They are easy to apply and can be done at home on your drive under the right conditions.
 Ceramic coatings are more expensive but have a longer life and other additional benefits.
 If you are serious about protecting your car, ceramic coatings are the way to go.

 How can I get rid of swirl marks?

 A professional detailer will not only ensure a safe contact wash, they can fix damage already done.
 I ensure the safest techniques are used with any service I offer.
 But that doesn’t fix them!